-With The Kolkata Derby less than a day away, Khel Now takes a look at why it’s a part and parcel of every Bengali’s life.
+Khel Now takes a look at why Kolkata derby is a part and parcel of every Bengali’s life.

-The Kolkata derby is just around the corner as Mohun Bagan and East Bengal are poised to take on each other in the second Kolkata derby of the I-League season, with the latter looking to keep up with the leaders Minerva Punjab in their hunt for their first I-League title.
+The Kolkata derby is a football match between Mohun Bagan and East Bengal.
 This historic fixture is one which is in the blood of every Bengali and not only are the players pumped for it, but the fans are equally passionate in cheering on their respective clubs.

 10. East Bengal’s Formation Giving Bangal’s Hope